microsoft/onenode-edge-poc/OneNode-NoDomain-Readme/OneNode-NoDomain.md

 The target audience for this guide is IT administrators familiar with the existing Azure Stack HCI solution or Developers who wish to have a small on premises environment.

+**Important**
-Important:  Please review the terms of use for the preview and sign up before you deploy this solution.
+Please review the terms of use for the preview and sign up before you deploy this solution.

 ## Prerequisites ##
 Here you will find the software, hardware, and networking prerequisites to deploy Azure Stack HCI, version 21H2: